 With change management being an avid interest, Natasha is always keen to take ownership of internal improvement projects.

-As the Head of Marketing at Data Interchange, her goals include creating a great team environment to work in and to drive business growth through entertaining marketing.
+As the Marketing Director at Data Interchange, her goals include creating a great team environment to work in and driving business growth through entertaining marketing.

 Outside of work Natasha enjoys a wide variety of Yoga from Vinyasa flow and Hatha to Warm and Hot varieties.
 This activity helps her to unwind, create a mind and body connection and she has been known to come up with a great idea during meditation!